yasirbhutta/yasirbhutta.github.io/capcut/index.md

 * **Accuracy may vary:** The effectiveness of isolating vocals depends on the complexity of the original audio.
 Clean recordings with clear separation between vocals and music will yield better results.
 * **Not perfect isolation:**  Background noise or instruments with similar frequencies to vocals might be partially removed alongside the vocals.
 * **Limited adjustments:**  CapCut's "Isolate Voice" is a one-click function and doesn't offer advanced controls to fine-tune the separation process.

+**Creating Karaoke Tracks: **This involves taking an existing song and producing a version specifically for karaoke use.
+This means removing the lead vocals while keeping the instrumental backing track.
+This can be done through various methods, like live instrument recording or using MIDI instruments.

 **See also:**